 You should fill in details for how to complete these phases, too, so team members know exactly what to do.

 For example, if you use Grammarly to polish your content pieces, you could write “edit and proofread piece in Grammarly or with add-on, must have at least X content score” on your revisions/edits phase.
 (Note: content scoring is available only with Grammarly Premium.
-Its Not too expensive, but definitely not something that a startup should be splurging on the early days luckily at Nifty we have a Grammarly discount for students available with the link).
+It’s Not too expensive, but definitely not something that a startup should be splurging on in the early days luckily, at Nifty, we have a Grammarly discount for students available with the link).

 Adding these details to your content phases leaves little question as to what the team member is supposed to do.